 And that’s it!

 Remember, if you can get a good amount of ambient light on the dog’s face, you’ll have a much better chance of getting bright, clear eyes with beautiful catchlights.
-I go over using natural light in my Improve your Pet Photography course so if you’re wondering how to make the most of natural light, be sure to check it out.
-Or, if you want to delve deeper into editing eyes or go through a full tutorial, get in touch to book a private one-to-one lesson!
-I’d love to help you out!
+I go over using natural light in the Light course within the Learning Journey, so if you’re wondering how to make the most of natural light, be sure to check it out.
+Or, if you want to delve deeper into editing eyes, you’ll also find two video lessons specifically about editing the face and eyes, plus over 20 editing toolboxes AND full editing tutorials within the Learning Journey membership.

 In the meantime, happy photography!